N4SJAMK/challenge_factory_2015/README.md

 Questions?

   * No Money no honey?
-A: Yes there is no money offered, but a great team and lot of learning!
+A: No there is no money offered, but a great team and lot of learning!
   * Do I get any ECTs ?
 A: Yes of course!
 This is a traineeship, but it's not open for everyone
   * How to get in?
 A: Send a mail to contact persons below, N4S@JAMK-team will invite you to interview, Team will deside who will be joining us for a summer period!